RayDeeUx/SkipEditorObjects/about.md

 For an easier reference on object IDs, please copy the level "[Object IDs New](level:99784974)" by [Colon](user:106255).
 (If one link doesn't work, try the other.)

+Preset files to hide objects that were unavailable during each historical Geometry Dash version are also available in the mod's resources directory.
+Check the mod's settings for a shortcut to that directory.

 Note that this mod does *not* stop you from placing object IDs specified in your `custom.txt` file, it only hides the button in the Editor UI.

 For JSON-literate folks, also check out RaZoom's `Object Groups` mod.